Anubhav1244/gamification/README.md

 - **Result Summary**: Displays total points scored at the end of the quiz.

 ## Data Integration
-- The app fetches quiz data from the API: `https://api.jsonserve.com/Uw5CrX`.
+- The app fetches quiz data from the API: `https://quizapi.io/api/v1/questions?apiKey=${apiKey}&limit=10`.
 - Implements robust error handling for seamless user experience.

+## Steps to get your api key
+- visit quizapi website
+- create your account
+- click on get API token
+- generate the token

 ## Technical Stack
 - **Frontend Framework**: React.js